 - Garlic powder

-- Place Saltines in a large mixing bowl
+- Prepare.
+Place Saltines in a large mixing bowl

-- In a separate bowl, whisk together butter, dry ranch seasoning, dill pickle juice, dried dill, and garlic powder
+- Combine sauce.
+Whisk together butter, dry ranch seasoning, dill pickle juice, dried dill, and garlic powder

-- Pour butter mixture over crackers and gently toss to coat all the crackers
+- Add to crackers.
+Pour butter mixture over crackers and gently toss to coat all the crackers

-- Transfer to a rimmed baking dish lined with parchment paper
+- Transfer.
+Transfer to a rimmed baking dish lined with parchment paper

 These dill pickle crackers will stay crunchy for up to 5 days in an airtight container at room temperature.